-Tag Archives: Joan Montero
+Tag: Joan Montero

 Sunday's action in the Pirates' minor league organization began with an afternoon game in Charleston.
 The GCL Pirates have the day off.